-The prison was built by convict labour between 1852 and 1859 with limestone quarried on site.
+The prison was built by convict labour between 1852 and 1859, with limestone quarried on site.
 The site not only included the prison but accommodation for the officers.
-The buildings alongside Fremantle Prison, now called The Terrace, consisted of four houses and the gatehouse.
+The buildings alongside Fremantle Prison, now called The Terrace, consists of four houses and the gatehouse.
 They housed the superintendent, the deputy superintendent, the chaplain, and the surgeon superintendent.
 The Knowle, the comptroller-general’s house, is now part of Fremantle Hospital.
-The grandeur of these residences helped perceive the high status of the young men who lived here.
+The grandeur of these residences helped perceive the high status of the young men who lived there.
 They remained staff lodgings until the 1960 s when they were taken over by prison administration and are now used for commercial and educational purposes.

 The Surgeon’s residence was built in 1856 and the prison’s surgeon superintendent, George Attfield, moved in the next year.
-He was responsible for the patients’ health, including the effects of punishment and looked after the prison hospital and the lunatic asylum on Finnerty Street.
+He was responsible for the patient’s health, including the effects of punishment, and looked after the prison hospital and the lunatic asylum on Finnerty Street.
 You can see this building before you enter Fremantle Prison.